-- Encourage your student to attend educational programs in the chapter and on campus.
+Encourage your student to attend educational programs in the chapter and on campus.

 - Know the contact information for the chapter, big brother or big sister, fraternity/sorority Headquarters, and the Office of Greek Affairs.

-- Find out the details of the financial obligations of the fraternity/sorority.
+- Find out the details of the financial obligations and payment options of the fraternity/sorority.

 - Encourage your student to take a leadership role(s) in their Chapter.

 - Encourage your student to get involved in other campus organizations and volunteer organizations.

 At no time should your student’s membership in a fraternity or sorority detract from their academic performance, job or co-op duties, nor their ability to be a successful student at Tech.
 Unfortunately, there are activities that can be divisive to the growth and development of your son or daughter.
 Alcohol misuse and hazing are common issues that plague fraternities and sororities across the United States and Canada.
 At Georgia Tech, we work diligently to eliminate these issues from our community.
 However, we cannot address issues without your support.
 If risk management concerns you, please feel free to contact the Office of Greek Affairs or the fraternity/sorority headquarters.

 The Parents Program office provides resources and support to parents and families of Georgia Tech students.
 To learn more about the Parents Program, important contacts, resources, and frequently asked questions, visit them at www.parents.gatech.edu.